-Independence was the major "jumping-off" point for the American West.
-This is an interpretive museum, library and archive, devoted to the western trails.
+Independence was the major "jumping-off" point for the American West, and the National Frontier Trails Museum is an interpretive museum, library and archive, devoted to the western trails.

-This is the only museum in the nation certified by the National Park Service as an interpretive site for five national historic trails: Lewis and Clark Trail; Santa Fe Trail; Oregon Trail; California Trail; and Mormon Trails.
+We are the only museum in the nation certified by the National Park Service as an interpretive site for five national, historic trails: the Lewis and Clark Trail, the Santa Fe, Oregon and California trails, and the Mormon trails.

-The facility includes: an award-winning film; exhibits highlighting the trails; covered wagons; trail diaries; artifacts; and a research library.
-Covered wagon rides available seasonally.
-Swales (grassed over wagon ruts) from the trails-era can be seen from a walking trail nearby.
+The facility includes an award-winning film, exhibits highlighting the trails, covered wagons, trail diaries and artifacts, and a research library.
+Covered wagon rides are available seasonally.
+Swales (grassed-over wagon ruts) from the trails-era can be seen from a walking trail nearby.

 Visit our website for details and schedules.